akka/akka/akka-docs/src/main/paradox/distributed-data.md

 ### Custom Data Type

-You can rather easily implement your own data types.
+You can implement your own data types.
 The only requirement is that it implements the @scala[`merge`]@java[`mergeData`] function of the @scala[`ReplicatedData`]@java[`AbstractReplicatedData`] trait.

 A nice property of stateful CRDTs is that they typically compose nicely, i.e. you can combine several